getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 b.gimmeXYZ();				// 1875
 ```

-A significant new addition is `super`, which is actually something not directly possible (without some unfortunate hack tradeoffs).
-In the constructor, `super` automatically refers to the "parent constructor", which in the previous example is `Foo(..)`.
-In a method, it refers to the "parent object", such that you can then make a property/method access off it, such as `super.gimmeXY()`.
+A significant new addition is `super`, which is actually something not directly possible (without some unfortunate hack trade-offs).
+In the constructor, `super` automatically refers to the "parent constructor," which in the previous example is `Foo(..)`.
+In a method, it refers to the "parent object," such that you can then make a property/method access off it, such as `super.gimmeXY()`.

 `Bar extends Foo` of course means to link the `[[Prototype]]` of `Bar.prototype` to `Foo.prototype`.
 So, `super` in a method like `gimmeXYZ()` specifically means `Foo.prototype`, whereas `super` means `Foo` when used in the `Bar` constructor.